7 Things Every Dad Must Do During Paternity Leave

-If you are entitled to paid time-off following the birth of a child (i.e. paternity leave), consider yourself lucky.
-A staggering number of companies and organizations do not offer paid maternity or paternity leave — you essentially have to cobble together sick time, vacation time and unpaid time to care for your child.
-The good news is that several large and significant companies have elevated their parental-leave policies just this year.
-In March 2016, Bank of America announced it would expand paid time off for new parents from 12 weeks to 16 weeks.
-Just a month later, Ernst & Young announced it would offer 16 fully paid weeks for all new moms and dads.
+If you are entitled to paid time-off following the birth of a child, consider yourself lucky.
+A staggering number of companies and organizations do not offer paid maternity or paternity leave — you essentially have to cobble together sick time, vacation time, and unpaid time to care for your child.
+The good news is that several large and significant companies have elevated their parental-leave policies.
+But the U.S. still sorely lags behind in its parental leave.

-Together with your significant other (okay, let’s be honest, she did most of the work), you brought a child into this world.
+Together with your significant other, you brought a child into this world.
 This is a little human being comprised of a perfect collection of trillions of cells that brilliantly organized themselves into masses creating tissues and organs.
 It’s a beautiful thing so you should pray, reflect, meditate, or just do something to connect to something larger than yourself.
 For me, this means dropping off my oldest daughter to school in the morning then immediately going to a religious service several times a week.
 Thirty minutes of my day, which ground me and allow me to appreciate and soak in the magnificence of this thing we call life.